-The proposed sequencing is indicative and development around public open spaces.
+The proposed sequencing is indicative and sets out the potential sequenced delivery of development around public open spaces.
 This allows development to make best use of investment to date.

-the nature and sequence of public spaces, the investment in public realm to date can be maximised and enhanced, with opportune developments incorporated seamlessly.
+The vision is flexible, allowing opportunities to come forward in earlier phases.
+By clarifying the nature and sequence of public spaces, the investment in public realm to date can be maximised and enhanced, with opportune developments incorporated seamlessly.